AzuraCast/azuracast-docs/administration/docker.md

 <br>

 ## The Overall Infrastructure
-> We plan on changing the below containers into one `azuracast` container in the coming weeks, this container will include the following: `web`, `mariadb`, `redis` and `stations`.
+> [ROLLING RELEASE ONLY] We plan on changing the below containers into one `azuracast` container in the coming weeks, this container will include the following: `web`, `mariadb`, `redis` and `stations`.
 This is currently being tested and docs will be updated to reflect this.
 {.is-danger}